jstolarek/slicer/doc/roadmap.md

   * Add PrettyPrinting import in Main to keep it building

+  * not is not listed as a prefix operator in exp

   * Fix test failures.
 In the process of doing this I can perhaps figure out a hierarchical organisation of tests, eg. ctrace tests could go into their own group.
 I could then disable a group of tests if I know they don't work.